What is a heart murmur?

 What other tests may be recommended?

-Depending on what other clinical signs are present in your cat, your veterinarian may recommend x-rays, an electrocardiogram, or an ultrasound examination of the heart (called an echocardiogram).
-If your veterinarian suspects that the heart murmur is secondary to another disease, blood tests or other extensive tests might be recommended.
+Depending on what other clinical signs are present in your cat, your veterinarian may recommend X-rays, an electrocardiogram (ECG), or an ultrasound examination of the heart (echocardiogram).
+If your veterinarian suspects that the heart murmur is secondary to another disease, blood tests or other tests might be recommended.

 An echocardiogram that includes a Doppler examination is the most useful test to determine the location of a heart murmur.
-With an echocardiogram, the heart is imaged while it is beating, allowing the examiner to evaluate the heart's size and movement.
+With an echocardiogram, the beating heart is imaged, allowing the technician or veterinarian to evaluate the heart's size and movement.
 A Doppler examination is a specialized type of echocardiogram in which the speed and direction of blood flow can be measured across the heart valves and in the heart chambers.
 The Doppler examination will usually pinpoint the location of the turbulence that is causing the murmur.

 How is a heart murmur treated?

-Heart murmurs are simply abnormal heart sounds caused by turbulent blood flow, and treatment depends upon the underlying cause of the heart murmur or the turbulent blood flow.
-Physiologic heart murmurs do not require any treatment; however, regular monitoring of a cat that has evidence of a physiologic murmur is advised to ensure that no other problems develop.
-If the heart murmur is caused by an underlying problem, the treatment plan will be based on the diagnosis, and may include a combination of specialized diets, medications and supportive care.
+Treatment depends upon the underlying cause of the heart murmur or the turbulent blood flow.
+Physiologic heart murmurs do not require any treatment, however, regular monitoring is advised to ensure that no other problems develop.
+If the heart murmur is caused by an underlying problem, the treatment plan will be based on the diagnosis and may include a combination of specialized diets, medications, and supportive care.

 What is the prognosis?

 The prognosis ranges from excellent to grave, depending on the cause of the murmur.
 If the murmur is physiologic, no treatment is required and the prognosis is generally good to excellent.
 If the murmur is caused by extracardiac disease or a functional problem that can be treated, the murmur may resolve over time.
-The long-term prognosis for a cat with a murmur caused by cardiac disease is extremely variable, depending on the specific type of cardiac disease that is present.
-Since each case is different, your veterinarian will discuss the available treatment options and prognosis for your cat with you.
+The long-term prognosis for a cat with a murmur caused by cardiac disease is variable, depending on the specific type of cardiac disease that is present.
+Since each case is different, your veterinarian will discuss available treatment options and the prognosis for your cat.